drinkataco/dotfiles/README.md

 Certain dotfiles have variables nested within them which are likely differ between environments.
 Adjust the values in config/variables before you run install.sh to set them.

+### Usage

+- `-y` flag to auto run with 'yes', unless other flag specifically overrides that value
+- `-d directory` flag and value to specify directory to copy dotfiles to

 ### Warning
 At the moment, no checks are done for dependencies on any system.
 These dotfiles assume you have the following packages/frameworks installed on your system: